JeessieeZhao/stat450_lab3/README.md

 # stat450_lab3
 To test the relationship between bill length and bill depth within species, a linear regression model can be used.
 The model should account for species as a grouping variable to control for inter-species differences.

+### Model Formula:
+**BillDepth = β₀ + β₁ × BillLength + β₂ × Species + ϵ**

-The beta_0 refers to the intercept.
-The beta_1 measures the effect of bill length on bill depth, holding species constant.
-And the beta_2 captures differences between species clusters.
+- **β₀** refers to the intercept.
+- **β₁** measures the effect of bill length on bill depth, holding species constant.
+- **β₂** captures differences between species clusters.

+### Additional Notes:
-After fitting the model, we would have to verify that the residuals should have constant variance (homoscedasticity).
-And, the relationship between bill length and bill depth is linear within each species.
-Also, check there is no multicollinearity between variables (bill length and species).
+After fitting the model, we would have to verify the following:
+1. The residuals should have constant variance (*homoscedasticity*).
+2. The relationship between bill length and bill depth should be linear within each species.
+3. There should be no multicollinearity between variables (bill length and species).